Domestic Relations - General Information

 When a marriage is terminated, there are four (4) main areas that the spouses, attorneys, and Court must address:

-- The basis for terminating the marriage - If a divorce, the person who wants the divorce must have either fault-based or no-fault bases to end the marriage; if a dissolution, the spouses must desire to end the marriage.
+- The basis for terminating the marriage - If a divorce, the person who wants the divorce must allege either a fault or no-fault basis to end the marriage; if a dissolution, both spouses must desire to end the marriage.

-- The property and debt division - This includes real estate, furniture, cars, tools, pensions, bank accounts, as well as credit cart accounts, hospital bills, mortgage or equity loans, and car loans.
+- The property and debt division - This includes real estate, furniture, cars, tools, pensions, bank accounts, as well as credit card accounts, hospital bills, mortgage or equity loans, and car loans.

 - Allocation of parental rights and responsibilities, if there are minor children - This includes the children’s living arrangements, financial support, medical insurance, and tax dependent status.
 Except in cases of adoption, this may also include determining whether the husband is the children’s biological father.

 - Spousal support (what used to be called “alimony”) - One spouse may request some ongoing support, other than child support.

 II.
 Post-Decree Motions

 After a divorce or dissolution proceeding is final, more disputes may arise between former spouses.
 The Court has the authority to modify the orders related to any minor children, if certain requirements are met, and to enforce all orders issued by the Court.
 Parties to the case bring those matters to the Court’s attention through a written motion or request for additional orders.
 These motions are called “post-decree motions” because they are filed after the final decree of divorce or dissolution; they re-open the original divorce or dissolution case.
 When you file a post-decree motion, you have to serve the new motion on your former spouse by certified mail or other approved method.